 Our convenient, accelerated, Saturday-only Healthcare MBA program offers a great schedule for completing your MBA:

-- The program requires 42 credit hours of coursework along with professional development seminars.
+- The program requires 42 credit hours of coursework along with the successful completion of program residencies.

 - Classes are held at our downtown Miami state-of-the-art facility (Fall Cohort) and our Broward location (Spring Cohort).

 - Classes meet on Saturdays only in a hybrid format.

 - The time to completion is eighteen months.